 Due diligence is the process of confirming the buyer’s understanding of the business at the time they made their offer.
-Due diligence is time-consuming.
-Material information that changes the valuation and earnout identified in the LOI may be discovered during due diligence.
-This will be negotiated as part of the purchase agreement.
-Purchase agreements may be made for either cash or stock, each of which has its own tax, legal, and strategic considerations.
+Due diligence is time-consuming and material information that changes the valuation, and earn-out identified in the LOI may be discovered during due diligence.
+This will be negotiated as part of the purchase agreement, which may be made for either cash or stock, each of which has its own tax, legal, and strategic considerations.

 The challenges, solutions, and KPIs in this paper are not exhaustive, but they provide an overview of the way to maximize success in sell-side M&As.
 It is important that all stakeholders understand the challenges they will face and how to alleviate them as quickly as possible.
-Establishing a consensus among stakeholders from the outset will also help mitigate any issues that may unfold.
-Focusing on a problem-solution-KPI framework gives transparency to the client and allows the investment banker to increase the size of their team while preserving client service and information sharing.
+Establishing a consensus among stakeholders and then focusing on a problem-solution-KPI framework gives transparency to the client and allows the investment banker to increase the size of their team while preserving client service and information sharing.
 Experience in dealing with these issues is paramount to successfully delivering M&A results, and that experience must be coupled with actionable outcomes.

-Any business owner seeking to sell their business must carefully consider all these factors.
-Being aware of expected obstacles and how to overcome them early will significantly increase the likelihood that a company successfully completes a sell-side M&A transaction.
+Any business owner seeking to sell their business must carefully consider all these factors and be aware of expected obstacles in order to significantly increase the likelihood that their company successfully completes a sell-side M&A transaction.
 The analysis contained herein is based on decades of experience and is included to support business owners across the world as they achieve a maximally successful exit.

-In 2019, Jahani and Associates surveyed hundreds of business owners about successful and failed M&A deals, why they failed, and how those failures could have been avoided.
+In 2019, J&A surveyed hundreds of business owners about successful and failed M&A deals, why they failed, and how those failures could have been avoided.
 J&A then compared these stories with its own processes and tools to determine the best way to anticipate and avoid these failures in any M&A scenario.
 The resulting analysis is this document that outlines common reasons for failure and how to avoid them.
-This document is meant to serve as a resource to business owners and other service providers to give the best strategic advice and service for their businesses or clients.
+This document is meant to serve as a resource to business owners and other service providers to give the best strategic advice and service for their business or clients.